Orthosymplectic Yangians: Explicit Gauss decomposition and higher order relations

 \subsection{Higher order relations for orthosymplectic super Yangians}

 \

-The aim of this subsection is to detect degree $3$, $4$, $6$, and $7$ relations in $X^\rtt(\fosp(V))$ that quantize the loop version of the corresponding Serre relations from Subsection~\ref{ssec:Serre-classical}.
-Due to Theorem~\ref{thm:embedding}, it suffices to establish these relations at the smallest possible ranks $3$, $3$, $3$, and $4$, respectively.
-Here, we note that sub-diagrams~\eqref{eq:pic-Serre-new4a} always arise through an $A$-type sub-diagram, and therefore the corresponding degree $4$ Serre relations follow from~\eqref{eq:Atype-superserre}, due to Corollaries~\ref{cor:A-type relations} and~\ref{cor:other-A-type relations}.
+The aim of this subsection is to detect degree $3$, $4$, $6$, $7$ relations in $X^\rtt(\fosp(V))$ that quantize the loop version of the corresponding Serre relations from Subsection~\ref{ssec:Serre-classical}.
+Due to Theorem~\ref{thm:embedding}, it suffices to establish these relations at the smallest possible ranks $3$, $3$, $3$, $4$, respectively.
+Here, we note that sub-diagrams~\eqref{eq:pic-Serre-new4a} always arise through a super $A$-type sub-diagram, and therefore the corresponding degree $4$ Serre relations follow from~\eqref{eq:Atype-superserre}, due to Corollaries~\ref{cor:A-type relations} and~\ref{cor:other-A-type relations}.

-$\bullet$ $\dim\,(V)=6$ and $\Parity=(\ast,\bar{1},\bar{0})$ with $\ast\in\{\bar{0},\bar{1}\}$.
+$\bullet$ $\dim(V)=6$ and $\Parity=(\ast,\bar{1},\bar{0})$ with $\ast\in\{\bar{0},\bar{1}\}$.
 Thus the Dynkin diagram is as in~\eqref{eq:pic-Serre-new3}.

 \begin{Lem} Under the above assumptions, the following relations hold in $X^\rtt(\fosp(V))$:

 \end{Lem}

 \begin{proof} Evaluating the $v^{-1}$-coefficients in the defining relation